 The sun’s corona is the region outside of the chromosphere where temperatures can be as high as 1,000,000 K. Scientists seem to attribute this temperature variation to the sudden ionization of hydrogen and helium atoms in this outer sphere, possibly caused by electromagnetic bursts, such as coronal loops, blasting outward in the form of dangerous solar radiation.

-NASA’s Solar Probe Plus, set to launch in July of 2018, will gather information from the sun’s atmosphere.
+NASA’s Parker Solar Probe was launched into space on August 12, 2018.
+The small spacecraft will gather information from the sun’s atmosphere from a safe distance of about 4 million miles above its surface.
 The spacecraft will orbit Venus seven times to create the energy needed to make it’s closest approach to the sun in 2024.

 The solar winds extend outward from the corona of the sun in every direction, creating the heliosphere that envelops the solar system.
 The pressure within the heliosphere decreases with distance from the sun and eventually starts to equalize with that of the interstellar medium of the galaxy.

-The Voyager spacecraft were launched in 1977 with the objective to fly past Jupiter and Saturn and, if possible, to continue on to explore Neptune and Uranus as well.
-Those goals were reached in the late 1980’s and NASA has again re-tasked the mission, sending the space craft to the outer boundaries of the solar system.
+The two Voyager spacecraft were launched in 1977 with the objective to fly past Jupiter and Saturn and, if possible, to continue on to explore Neptune and Uranus as well.
+Those goals were reached in the late 1980’s and NASA has again re-tasked the mission, sending the spacecraft to the outer boundaries of the solar system.

 Voyager 1 has passed through the heliopause and into interstellar space with Voyager 2 right behind it.
 Both spacecraft are communicating information through NASA’s Deep Space Network and should continue to function until about 2025 when the nuclear material powering the spacecraft is depleted.